xdagiz/xytz/README.md

 ## Contributing

 Contributions are welcome.
-Please ensure your fork is synced with the upstream repository before submitting pull requests.
+Sync your fork with the upstream repository before submitting pull requests.

 ### Commit Style